CommWebTeam/gen_dw_format/footnote_formatter/README.md

 &lt;sup id="fnb1-ref">&lt;a class="footnote-link" href="#fnb1">&lt;span class="wb-invisible">Footnote &lt;/span>1&lt;/a>&lt;/sup>

+The first bottom footnote would link back to this top footnote accordingly.

+WET footnotes by default use "fnb" as the initial string for their ids.

-I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", as this is what is assumed by the tool's default regex statements.
+You should only change the footnote ID from the default value if you have multiple sets of footnotes in a document, such as for tables, as doing so will break some of the WET footnote module's functionality.
+If you do change the footnote IDs, I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", as this is what is assumed by the tool's default regex statements.

 ## Top and bottom footnotes

+These are regex strings to search for footnotes in the current document.
+The tool replaces the footnotes at these locations with WET footnotes.

 **Top footnotes** refers to the footnote markers in the main body of the text. **Bottom footnotes** refers to the module containing the text for the footnotes, which we put at the end of the document.